1tomany/rich-bundle/README.md

 In practice, you would only set `$nullify` to `true` on properties that are nullable.

 #### Input denormalization
-Once the data from the request has been extracted, it is denormalized and used to construct an object of type `OneToMany\RichBundle\Contract\InputInterface`.
+Once the data from the request has been extracted, it is denormalized and used to construct an object of type `OneToMany\RichBundle\Contract\Action\InputInterface`.
 If any exception is thrown during the denormalization process, it is captured and wrapped in an `OneToMany\RichBundle\ValueResolver\Exception\InvalidMappingException` exception.
 This exception provides a nicer message to the end user while still allowing a developer to review the exception stack.

 #### Input validation
 The final step when resolving the input class is validating it.
 Each class goes through two rounds of validation.
 The first uses an internal validation constraint named `OneToMany\RichBundle\Validator\UninitializedProperties`.
 This constraint ensures that there are no uninitialized properties in the input object.